w3f/polkadot-wiki/docs/learn/learn-account-balances.md

   schedule.
 The account owns the tokens, but they are _locked_ and become available for transfer after a specific number of blocks.
 In the example, the vested balance is 0.25 KSM.
-- The **bonded** balance indicates the number of tokens that are _locked_ for on-chain participation to staking.
+- The **bonded** balance indicates the number of tokens that are _locked_ for on-chain participation in staking.
 In the example, the bonded balance is 0.4 KSM.
 - The **democracy** balance indicates the number of tokens that are _locked_ for on-chain participation in democracy (i.e., voting for referenda and council).
 In the example, the democracy balance is 0.4 KSM.
 - The **redeemable** balance indicates the number of tokens ready to be unlocked to become transferrable again.
-Those tokens already went through the unbonding period.
+Those tokens have already gone through the unbonding period.
 In this case, the redeemable balance is 0.1 KSM.
-- The **locked** balance indicates the number of frozen tokens for on-chain participation to staking and democracy or for vested transfers. **Locks do not stack**, which means that if you have different locks, the total locked balance is not the addition of the individual locks.
+- The **locked** balance indicates the number of frozen tokens for on-chain participation in staking and democracy or for vested transfers. **Locks do not stack**, which means that if you have different locks, the total locked balance is not the sum of the individual locks.
 Instead, **the biggest lock decides the total locked balance**.
 In the example, the locked balance is 0.55 KSM because the biggest lock is on democracy (0.55 KSM).
 - The **reserved** balance indicates the number of frozen tokens for on-chain activity other than